craigloftus/craigloftus.github.io/_posts/docs/2014-01-01-green-chutney.md

 ### Instructions

-1. Crush or blend everything together
+1. Crush or blend everything (except the lemon juice) together
     * Don't pulverise it, just enough to have everything bind together
 2. Then add about 2 tablespoons lemon juice
-    * Don't add the lemon until the end otherwise you will lose the green of the chillis
+    * Don't add the lemon until the end otherwise you will lose the green of the chillis apparently